[Updated 5 July 2019]

 My friends have told me stories of how in Paris, throngs of tourists visit Champs Elysees and Sacre Coeur Cathedral, with massive shopping bags in hand.
 Yet, you’ll also see dozens of homeless migrant workers and refugees from Afghanistan and Somalia who fled to the city to escape the violent and tumultuous conditions of their home country.
 The clear contrast between those sleeping on the cold streets and those fortunate enough to be out for a day of shopping is truly heart-breaking.
 As Muslims, we aspire to be ambassadors of peace, so what can we do to help those in need?
 Something to reflect about on your flight home 🙏

 Travelling has never been a rigid process, it’s flexible and subject to many factors that you have no control over (though I sure wish we had control over bad weather 😪).
-However, there are still worst-case scenarios that’s within your spheres of control.
+However, there are still worst-case scenarios that’s within your sphere of control.
 Insurance can provide monetary comfort for when you’re feeling down about your trip not going as well as you expected.

 All you have to do is to submit the claim form, provide relevant documentation and you’ll get your claims on the spot!
 Another useful take away for your future travels 🤗